 In a business, the hipsters typically handle the design and marketing work.

-Our hackers are rockstar problem solvers.
-These product orientated humans are incredibly meticulous and truely believe the devil is in the detail.
+Our hackers are rock star problem solvers.
+These product orientated humans are incredibly meticulous and truly believe the in the detail.
 Once given an idea, the hackers will bring it to life and often go above and beyond to ensure it has all the bells and whistles!

 In a business, the hackers typically handle product development (traditionally coding).